-We no longer provide an out of hours service.
+We do not provide an out of hours service for complaints about parties.

 If we receive a complaint from you about neighbours playing loud music, we will send a letter to the alleged offender(s) asking them to keep the volume down.
 Often this solves the problem.
 We will also ask you to keep a record of the noise and how it affects you on diary sheets for a few days or weeks, depending on how often the noise occurs.